-In order to take advantage of these favourable terms, the investment should be of at least EUR 100,000, should be maintained for at least five years (3 years for SMEs) and newly created jobs resulting from the investment should be maintained for at least 5 years (3 years for SMEs).
+In order to take advantage of these favourable terms, the investment should be of at least EUR 100,000, should be maintained for at least five years and newly created jobs resulting from the investment should be maintained for at least 5 years.
 Entrepreneurs doing business within the SEZ are obliged to inform the Office for Competition and Consumer Protection about the state aid received.